For other languages please click here

 - Qualified teachers, those who represent and exemplify YWAM values in teaching and interaction with students, are also vital to the dynamic learning process of a DTS.
 At least some of the teachers should be international, from different denominational backgrounds and should include women.

-- Orientation to YWAM, its values, callings, and ministry opportunities should be a part of every DTS.
+- Orientation to YWAM, its values, callings, and ministry opportunities should be a part of every DTS/CDTS.
 Leaders/staff have the privilege and the responsibility to actively engage in linking students to missions through a variety of means based on the students’ unique individual interests, gifts, abilities and callings.
-The U of N website can be a resource along with YWAM.org.
+We suggest you give each student The Go Manual to be used as a personal resource tool to aid him/her in their understanding and pursuit of YWAM ministry opportunities.
 We want to make it easy for people to get into YWAM.

 - Orientation to U of N and its future courses should be carried out with students, enabling them to see the bigger picture of missions training available to them through the University.
-All students should be given or have access to the U of N catalogue DTS leaders/staff should make sure that all other students should have equal access to U of N course information.
+All students registered with the U of N are to receive a U of N Catalogue from their designated U of N International Registrar’s Office.
+DTS/CDTS leaders/staff should make sure that all other students should have equal access to U of N course information.

-- Assessment and evaluation of every DTS, both the lecture and outreach phases, as well as the staff/leaders, is to be carried out at the end of each DTS by both the students and DTS staff/leaders.
-The local base leadership is ultimately responsible for the quality of their DTS program and the DTS staff/leaders at their location, including the fulfillment of all of the basic YWAM/U of N international requirements stated in this document entitled "Guidelines for YWAM/U of N Discipleship Training Schools".
-An evaluation of every DTS school and staff/leader by both the students and staff/leaders of that school will give the necessary feedback to the base leadership regarding the affect of their own decision making influencing any aspect of the DTS so that adjustments can be made to ensure effective transformational training is taking place in the DTS at every location.
+b.
+School assessment and evaluation: assessment and evaluation of every DTS/CDTS, both the lecture and outreach phases, as well as the staff/leaders, is to be carried out at the end of each DTS/CDTS by both the students and DTS/CDTS staff/leaders.
+The local base leadership is ultimately responsible for the quality of their DTS/CDTS programme and the DTS/CDTS staff/leaders at their location, including the fulfillment of all of the basic YWAM/U of N international requirements stated in this document entitled "Guidelines for YWAM/U of N Discipleship Training Schools".
+An evaluation of every DTS/CDTS school and staff/leader by both the students and staff/leaders of that school will give the necessary feedback to the base leadership regarding the affect of their own decision making influencing any aspect of the DTS/CDTS so that adjustments can be made to ensure effective transformational training is taking place in the DTS/CDTS at every location.